kwhitley/itty.sh/src/routes/+page.md

   <img src={earth} class="right" />
 </figure>

-Itty is a platform for temporary storage & file sharing, focusing on utter and complete _simplicity of use_.
+Itty is a next-gen platform for temporary storage & file sharing, focusing on utter and complete _simplicity of use_.

 Sometimes we need to temporarily hold onto a file.